ekmwest/ekmwest-site/src/the-inverse-perception-equality.md

 What *would* it have looked like if it was the other way around?
 What would it have looked like if earth was spinning around the sun?

-Does it look like the other train is moving — or does it look like it's *your* train that's moving?
+Does it look like that other train is moving — or does it look like it's *your* train that's moving?
 What exactly is your perception telling you?

 Your friend might seem closed-minded when dismissing a book you want to discuss.
-What if the book is crap?
+But what if the book is crap?
 Are you dismissing your friend's dismissal?

 Telling others to "*wake up*" doesn't mean you're not sleeping.